-UnwiredTools, LLC 2200 East Cedar #1 Flagstaff, AZ 860004 www.unwiredtools.com info@unwiredtools.com Tuning Procedure: The versatility of the UTCIS-V product allows you to tune your car for max power, max fuel economy or anywhere in between.
-This procedure explains how to get the results you want using the UTCIS-V product.
+Getting Started: The versatility of the UTCIS-V product allows you to tune your car for max power, max fuel economy or anywhere in between.
+This guide explains how to get the results you want using the UTCIS-V product.
 Note: the tuning procedures for the UTCIS-PT are similar.

 Setting up for the tuning procedure:

-1. Using a "narrow band" oxygen sensor On cars built in 1980 and later in the USA there is already an oxygen sensor installed from the factory.
-In this case you only need to tap into or disconnect the signal wire coming out the oxygen sensor and then run a wire into your interior.
+1. Using a "narrow band" oxygen sensor

+On cars built in 1980 and later in the USA there is an existing oxygen sensor installed from the factory.
+In this case you only need to tap into the signal wire coming out the oxygen sensor and then run a wire into your interior.
 Some sensors have an additional two wires for a heater.
 Those wires should be left alone.
 Check your manual to find out which wire carries the voltage output from the sensor.
 NOTE: Oxygen sensors wear out and need to be replaced.
 We recommend you replace this sensor before performing this procedure if the sensor has been in service for more than 25000 miles.

 On most pre 1980 USA models you will need to have an oxygen sensor fitting installed in your exhaust system.
 Most muffler shops can install this fitting in a few minutes at low cost.
-This sensor should as close to

-Bosch 13913 sensor installed in bung welded to header the cylinder head as possible while easily accessible.
+This sensor should be installed as close to the cylinder head as possible while remaining easily accessible.
 The sensor should be mounted not less then 10 degrees above horizontal to prevent water condensation from entering the sensor.

 We recommend the BOSCH 13913 sensor available from most local auto parts stores.
 It has three wires, two white (heater) and one black (voltage signal).
 One white wire should be powered by a fused KEY ON 12 volt source.
 The other white wire goes to a good chassis ground.
 The polarity of the white wires do not matter.
-The black wire should connect to a longer wire that routes in to the interior of the car.
-NOTE: A wide band oxygen sensor will also work if you have the equipment or a compatible gauge already installed to read a wide band sensor.
-A digital volt meter by itself will not work with a wide band sensor.
-2. Connecting a Digital Volt Meter 1.
-You will need a decent digital volt meter capable of reading accurately between 0 and 1 volt.
+The black wire should connect to a longer wire that routes in to the interior of the car. (see wiring diagram on right)

+NOTE: A wide band oxygen sensor will also work if you have the equipment or a compatible gauge already installed

+2. Connecting a Digital Volt Meter

+1. You will need a decent digital volt meter capable of reading accurately between 0 and 1 volt.
 The volt meter should be located somewhere inside the car so you can read it and still safely watch the road or have a partner check the meter while you drive.
 The black lead from the volt meter should be connected to a good chassis ground.
 The red lead should be connected to the black wire coming from the oxygen sensor.

+Bosch 13913 installed in bung welded to header

+Volt meter and O2 sensor wiring diagram